gincio/rochambeau/README.md

 ## Installation
 To install Rochambeau Multithread Game you have to install `Python` in version 3.6 or above and `pip` package manager.
-Then you have to install some extra packages for Flask webserver and pygame library
+Then you have to install some extra packages:
 ```
 pip install Flask
 pip install pygame
+pip install queuelib
 ```

 Then just clone this repo with command